ncatlab/nlab-content/pages/8/6/5/1/1568/content.md

 ### In categories

-More generally still, passing from monoids to their many-object version and from prosets to their many-morphism version, a right ideal or _[[sieve]]_ in a [[category]] is a subcategory closed under precomposition with morphisms from the entire category, and a cosieve or left ideal is the dual notion closed under postcompositions with morphisms in the entire category.
-See [[sieve]].
+More generally still, passing from monoids to their many-object version and from prosets to their many-morphism version, a right ideal or _[[sieve]]_ in a [[category]] is a subcategory closed under precomposition with morphisms from the entire category, and a left ideal or _[[cosieve]]_ is the dual notion closed under postcompositions with morphisms in the entire category.
+See [[sieve]] and [[cosieve]].

 ### In additive categories